OSLC/lyo-samples/README.md

 - Jazz DNG
 - Jazz ETM

+using both Basic and Jazz Forms (JFS) auth.

 ## License

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 and Eclipse Distribution License v.
 1.0 which accompanies this distribution ([LICENSE](LICENSE) and [LICENSE.EPL](LICENSE.EPL)).